osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 ### Option 1: Using the default URDF

-If you are using the example wamv_gazebo_sensors.urdf, you can simply run:
+If you are using the example wamv_gazebo.urdf, you can simply run:
 ```
 $ roslaunch wamv_gazebo localization_example.launch
 ```